How to Keep Your Auto Transmission in Good Condition

 Keeping your car transmission in good health is an absolute must, especially in Atlanta traffic.
 What exactly is a car transmission?
 According to ATRA, (Auto Transmission Association), Your car’s transmission is the most complicated and least understood major component in your car or truck.
 In today’s cars, the transmission is a combination of sophisticated hydraulics and computer-controlled electronic components.
 The transmission is a mechanical component designed to transmit power from a vehicle’s engine to the drive axle, which makes the wheels drive the vehicle.
 Follow our tips on how to keep your auto transmission in good condition in Marietta, Georiga.

 Contact Crown Transmissions to be sure to keep your transmission in good health.

 Most car owners who care about the health and performance of their vehicle will remember to rotate the tires and change the oil and oil filter every 3,000-5,000 miles.
 They know how to check the oil level with the dipstick and replace dirty air filters.
 Or, they take it to their dealer or a lube station to handle some of these routine maintenance issues.

 However, caring for the transmission is not something a lot of car owners give any consideration, but in order to Keep Your Auto Transmission in Good Condition, you must pay special care to the transmission.
 The engine gets all the glory, but the transmission and drivetrain are what makes the car move.
-They need to be taken care of with regular maintenance.
+They need to be taken care of by having regular maintenance at your local Marietta transmission center.
 This keeps the car running well and helps prevent major transmission problems down the road.
 After all, when you’ve put a lot of mileage on the vehicle, the transmission is often one of the first things to break down over time.

 6 Tips to Keep Your Auto Transmission in Good Condition